ramonavidallon/unit-4-game/README.md

 In this repository, I have created a crystal collector game.
-This took HTML, minimal CSS, Jquery, Bootstrap, and Google Fonts to curate this game.
+This took HTML, CSS, Jquery, Bootstrap, and Google Fonts to curate this game.
 For styling, I really wanted to go very minimal and create a simplistic look to the page.
 I felt that having a lavender colored jumbotron would compliment the crystal images that I chose for this game.
 I also do want to point out that selecting a transparent image of the crystals really made this page pop and look very aesthetically pleasing.

 Below I will display my pseudocode when planning out this game from the start.